 The 2021 Fort Worth Stock Show & Rodeo has been canceled.

 The executive committee of the Fort Worth Stock Show & Rodeo (FWSSR) voted unanimously on Thursday, Oct.
 8, to cancel the 2021 Show scheduled for Jan.
 15 through Feb.
-6, according to a news release from the show.
+6, citing the ongoing pandemic and Centers for Disease Control guidelines, according to a news release from the show.

 Fort Worth Mayor Betsy Price voiced support for the decision, noting that the FWSSR is a tradition “that holds a special place in Fort Worth history.”